stgisi414/Learntube/bugs.md

 FIXED: added backup API key because I reached quota limits again

-Bug 6: Narration Pause/Resume Not Working ❌ NEW
+Bug 6: Narration Pause/Resume Not Working ✅ COMPLETE
 This is a UI/UX bug affecting the speech synthesis controls.

 Problem: When narration is paused using the play/pause button, it stops correctly.
 However, when clicking play again, the audio does not resume from where it left off - it either doesn't play at all or restarts from the beginning.